kex-y/probability_theory/README.md

-(Results in the archive folder has been merged into [mathlib](https://github.com/leanprover-community/mathlib) and is maintained from there)
+(Results in this repo has been merged into [mathlib](https://github.com/leanprover-community/mathlib) and is maintained from there)

 # Propbability Theory